Youth entrepreneur awards, grants, & scholarships for young entrepreneurs with real money they can win!

 Resource #1: Teen Entrepreneur Podcast

 How cool that there’s actually a podcast all about teen entrepreneur stories and stuff!
-Unfortunately, it’s not longer being updated.
+Unfortunately, it’s no longer being updated.
 However, if you’re just finding it, there are tons of episodes to listen through.

 Resource #2: Young Entrepreneurs Academy at your Local Chamber of Commerce